jiggy-ai/jiggybase/docs/FAQ.md

 We currently support adding a single web page at a time by sending a url to the chat interface.
 We will extend this capability over time.
 Not all sites are supported since many make it difficult to extract readable text.

+### I have OpenAI ChatGPT Plugin Developer Access, can I use JiggyBase as a ChatGPT plugin?

+Yes, contact us support@jiggy.ai and we will send you a pre-installed plugin URL that uses OAuth to securely access your collections.